 If 3D imaging is better for cancer detection, why isn’t everyone offering this service?

 For over 30 years, RDC has been committed to investing in the best and latest technology for our patients.
 For this reason, when we purchased our newer mammogram machines, we ensured they would be “3D ready” so we could upgrade when the technology was FDA approved.
 Although this was a large investment, RDC remains dedicated to offering our patients the very best.
-As 3D imaging is the future of mammography, we expect this technology to become common place in the region in the next few years.
+As 3D imaging is the future of mammography, we expect this technology to become common place in the region as hospitals replace their older equipment.

 Do I have to decide if I want 3D before I schedule my appointment?